mikependon/RepoDB.NET/pages/extensibilities/statementbuilder.md

 - [BatchQuery](/operation/batchquery) - each RDBMS data provider has a different syntax for paging/batching.
 - [Merging](/operation/merge) - not all RDBMS data providers are supporting the default merge statement.

-Below is a sample code to implement the [Merge](/operation/merge) operation.
+Below is the sample code to implement the [Merge](/operation/merge) operation.

 ```csharp
 public override string CreateMerge(QueryBuilder queryBuilder,